Best Triathlon Wetsuits

 They use the same SCS technology as Orca’s line of wetsuits so you should be getting a very hydrodynamic suit that will provide good speed and very little drag in the water.

-So what is the best triathlon wetsuit for entry level triathletes?
+So what is the best triathlon wetsuit you can buy in 2019 for entry level triathletes?

 After a lot of review and having swam in several wetsuits I have to give it to the Synergy Endorphin Triathlon Wetsuit and let them pick up another award!